-Technological Advantage

-In large-scale projects in countries overseas where rapid infrastructure development is ongoing, we are introducing epoch-making rapid execution using precast segments, a process we have nurtured in Japan.
-By substantially shortening the construction period, we can put infrastructure into service early, which contributes to the economic growth of the countries involved.
-In the past, we aggressively applied the execution method to civil engineering bridge construction work.
-We have also started all-precast execution in plant construction projects in the area of building construction.
+Technological Advantage In large-scale projects in countries overseas where rapid infrastructure development is ongoing, we are introducing epoch-making rapid execution using precast segments, a process we have nurtured in Japan.
+By substantially shortening the construction period, we can put infrastructure into service early, which contributes to the economic growth of the countries articipate in ODA projects and put infrastructure into service early by nortening the construction period romote localization of construction work.

-Lach Huyen International Port construction (road and bridge) using precast segment span-by-span method
+Lach Huyen International Port construction (road and bridge) using precast segment span-by-span method ass on skills to local staff.